NVIDIA Vs. The Media ft. GamersNexus

 Right.

-we're going to focus on making money with ai that gets into we are going to actively damage the credibility of independent media and also potentially harm consumers who are influenced by that media which has been shaped with a certain you know corporate narrative to push and that's my concern uh so that's that's the that's where i draw the distinction between As we said in our video, if you want to just focus on AI and if they want to just sell all the GPUs GPUs to big enterprise companies, go for it.
+that's where I draw the distinction between, as we said in our video, if you want to just focus on AI and if they want to just sell all the GPUs to big enterprise companies, go for it.

 I

-I mean, that's like, it's just like, this is what monopolies look like.
+I mean, that's like, that's just like, this is what monopolies look like.

-not treated with the respect they deserve despite pc gaming being a huge industry and so on and so forth yeah it's a massive industry and prosumer too i mean even just non-ai use cases include people who edit videos or make movies or do 3d animations
+not treated with the respect they deserve, despite PC gaming being a huge industry and so on and so forth.
+Yeah, it's a massive industry and prosumer too.

 Yeah, I think Intel is a good barometer here because Intel decided to get into consumer GPU and they're new to it.